ds4se/chapters/cabird/interviews.md

 ## Reporting

 There are a number of ways to report the results of interviews in papers and I think the best way to learn is by reading a number of interview-based research papers.
-You can find examples of high quality research papers that report on interviews.
-CITE SOME HERE
+Work by Murphy-Hill et al (2014), Guzzi et al (2015), Singer et al (2014), and Li et al (2015) are good examples of such papers.

 Here are a few things that you should consider including in a report or publication: